Thinking about taking up hiking? Here’s everything you need to know to get started.

 10. Join a walking group or hiking club

 Join your local walking club.
-Hill walking is great as a social activity and is a lovely way to meet new people.
-The other advantage of joining a group is that you can get some guidance and benefit from the group’s experience and they’ll likely have loads of ideas of beautiful hikes in your area.
+Hill walking is a great social activity and is a lovely way to meet new people.
+The other advantage of joining a group is so that you can get some guidance and benefit from the group’s experience — and they’ll likely have loads of ideas of beautiful hikes in your area.
 The Get Ireland Walking website is a good source of walking groups throughout the country.
 We regularly list hiking festivals in our events section and Mountaineering Ireland also has a list of events on its website so you can see what’s on.

 11. Emergency contacts